Legionivo/testrail-api-java-client/README.md

 --------------------------
 # Warning!
 Achtung!
 Attention!
 # Project is out of date and not going to be updated until author will use TestRail again.
+# Send your pull-requests if you still want to use this project.

 ![](shrug.png)